On Wirsing's problem in small exact degree: Proof of Theorem and Theorem

 i.e. \eqref{eq:roest} holds, the irreducibilty arguments again work for many $R_{\ell}$.
+Also notice since $u_k<n, f_k<n$ we are in case 1 of our distinction from \S~\ref{small}.
 Moreover, each $R_{\ell}$ is monic of degree exactly $n$ since $P_k$ is monic and $\deg(Q_k)\leq n-1<n$.
 From the above \eqref{eq:weem} is readily verified.
-Estimate \eqref{eq:weem2} is inferred by Theorem~\ref{wbs}, with a very similar argument as in Section~\ref{case1} above.
+Estimate \eqref{eq:weem2} is inferred by Theorem~\ref{wbs}, with a very similar argument as in~\S~\ref{case1} above, where we need the lower bound $n-1$ in \eqref{eq:Roest} in view of this restriction in Theorem~\ref{wbs}.
 Finally if $m=n$, we cannot directly use the above argument to exclude that many $R_{\ell}$ have a linear factor over $\mathbb{Z}[T]$.
-However, to settle this we can proceed as in Section~\ref{case2} to reduce it to the case $m<n$, noticing that divisors of monic polynomials are again monic.
-Finally \eqref{eq:tanz} follows if we let $m=n-1$ and trivially estimate $\widehat{w}_{n-1}(\xi)\geq n-1$. \end{proof}
+However, to settle this we can proceed as in \S~\ref{case2} to reduce it to the case $m<n$, noticing that divisors of monic polynomials are again monic.
+Finally \eqref{eq:tanz} follows from \eqref{eq:weem} if we let $m=n-1$ and trivially estimate $\widehat{w}_{n-1}(\xi)\geq n-1$. \end{proof}

 The case of units works in a similar way.

 \begin{proof}[Proof of Theorem~\ref{units}] We start with a sequence $P_k^{u}\in\mathbb{Z}[T]$ of degree $m$ polynomials that are irreducible, monic and with constant coefficient $\pm 1$ and satisfy